Samanyu-T/ezcascades/README.md

 $ git clone https://github.com/mb4512/ezcascades.git
 ```

-You can test if your Python, mpi4py, LAMMPS environment works with the script **TODO**
+You can test if your Python, mpi4py, LAMMPS environment is working with the supplied script:
 ```shell
 $ mpirun -n 4 python test.py
 ```